 While penguins are the only birds that have true flippers, other pelagic (open-sea) birds that spend a good deal of time swimming also have some flipper-like characteristics to their wings.
 Puffins, murres, and auks all have wings that more closely resemble flippers, but to a lesser degree than penguin wings.
 Because their wings are so similar to flippers, these birds—while they can fly—are generally ungainly in the air and may appear clumsy or awkward in flight.
 Their flipper-like wings help them be much smoother and more graceful in the water, and they are powerful swimmers and efficient underwater hunters.
 If they feel threatened by predators, these birds are more likely to dive into the water than to take flight to escape.

 Some other bird species are adept at using their wings underwater, but are still agile fliers.
 Dippers, anhingas, and darters are all excellent swimmers that use their wings for underwater propulsion but are also good in the air.
 Their wings show fewer aquatic adaptations, and while they are useful underwater, these birds typically only swim for short distances or in more limited capacities.
 They may use their feet more prominently underwater than penguins do, and are able to easily switch between activities.

-In general, the more time a swimming bird spend in the open seas (the more pelagic it is), the more its wings resemble flippers.
+In general, the more time a swimming bird spends in the open seas (the more pelagic it is), the more its wings resemble flippers.
 Freshwater aquatic birds generally have more adaptable wings with fewer flipper characteristics.